oomek/attractplus/Layouts.md

    * `line_spacing` - Get/set the spacing factor between lines.
 Default value is 1.0
      At values 0.75 or lower letters start to overlap.
 For uppercase texts it's around 0.5 It's advised to use this property with the new align modes.
+   * `outline`&#x1F538;Get/set the thickness of the outline applied to text.
+     Value is set in pixels and can be fractional.
+Default value is 0.0
+   * `bg_outline`&#x1F538;Get/set the thickness of the outline applied to the background.
+     Value is set in pixels and can be fractional.
+Default value is 0.0
    * `style` - Get/set the text style.
 Can be a combination of one or more of the following (i.e. `Style.Bold | Style.Italic`):
       - `Style.Regular` (default)